tesseral-labs/docs/fern/pages/login-methods/primary-factors/log-in-with-microsoft.md

 ---
-title: Log in with Microsfot
+title: Log in with Microsoft
-subtitle: Add Log in with Microsfot support to your product without any code
+subtitle: Add Log in with Microsoft support to your product without any code
 ---

-Adding Log in with Microsfot to your Tesseral [Project](/docs/concepts/projects) gives your customers the ability to use their Microsfot account to log into your product.
-Configuring Log in with Microsfot doesn't require any code.
+Adding Log in with Microsoft to your Tesseral [Project](/docs/concepts/projects) gives your customers the ability to use their Microsoft account to log into your product.
+Configuring Log in with Microsoft doesn't require any code.

-## Configure Log in with Microsfot
+## Configure Log in with Microsoft

 To enable Log in with Microsoft for your product, open the Tesseral Console and go to your Project Settings.
 Scroll down to the "Microsoft settings" section and click "Edit".